- About

 -February 16, 2024, all-day event (10am-4pmPT) with Dr. Karlee Fellner.

-We are thankful to the FASS Reconciling Curriculum Grant Program and Grant adjudication team of the FASS Reconciliation Working Group for awarding us funding for the equivalent of a 1-day workshop, which we are in preparation/planning stages to offer in the academic year (2023/2024).
+We are thankful to the FASS Reconciling Curriculum Grant Program and Grant adjudication team of the FASS Reconciliation Working Group for awarding us funding for the equivalent of a 1-day workshop, which we prepared/offered in the academic year (2023/2024).
 We are in correspondence with Dr. Karlee Fellner for an offering based on her 1-day workshop "Indigenous Wisdoms for Psychology".
-The scheduled date for this all-day event is February 16th, 2024.
+The scheduled date for this all-day event was February 16th, 2024.
+Participation was restricted for this in-person event.
+It was well attended by 30+ members of department (faculty and graduate students).

 - September 21st, 2023 , Mark Champley offered a Hybrid Public Colloquium (9-10:30am PT -- BLU 10011 for inperson attendees) and an additional followup Small Group Meeting (10:30-11:30am PT -- BLU 10021 for selected/invited Indigneous students and scholars).
 These events are being organized with Indigneous Tutoring and Mentorship Program.
 We thank Todd Nelson and the ITMP for working closely with Mark Champley in his two week visit to SFU during his Churchill Trust Fellowship, and for inviting the IRC to work with them in the organization these events which form part of his fellowhip visit.